 My experience as a therapist and my understanding of organizational systems dynamics influence how I approach my work as a consultant and District Superintendent.
-I see my role as a facilitator, rather than an expert.
+I see my role as a faciliator, rather than an expert.
 I come as a serious listener with an open mind, not a list of assumptions.
 I continue to embrace an unwavering dedication to the health, vitality and mission of organizations and of the leaders that support them.
 I have a deep respect for the local cultures and practices that exist in all organizations.
-I approach my consulting work from a whole-systems perspective and bring a broad base of knowledge and experience with hundreds of different nonprofit and faith-based organizations.
+I approach my work from a whole-systems perspective and bring a broad base of knowledge and experience with hundres of different nonprofit and faith-based organizations.

 Regional differences, generational outlooks, and other factors make every organization distinctive.
 I believe in harvesting the collective wisdom of the group, cooperating with the Spirit's leading, and using appreciative methods to help organizations "be the change they want to see."

 I specialize in conflicted situations where people are often deeply divided.